 Finding Solutions Not Problems

 Going back to Kroc’s initial meeting with the brothers, we hear about the issues they had relocating their restaurant from Monrovia to San Bernardino.
 Initially, they tried finding suitable premises in San Bernardino but soon realized that they couldn’t afford to buy or build a new premise in the city.
 Leading to the ingenious idea to put their existing restaurant on the back of a truck and drive it 40 miles to a site in San Bernardino.
 At this point they hit yet another block in the road (pun intended), the restaurant was too large to pass under a bridge on the way.
 Undeterred, they had the restaurant cut in half and reconstructed at its final destination.
 It’s very easy to focus on the reasons why something can’t be done but look past the problem to find the solution and you’ll be successful.
 Having a motto of ‘We Have No Problems, Only Solutions’ can really help change your mind frame and turn water into wine!

 So there you have my 6 take-aways from the movie The Founder, every time I rewatch it I find more examples and more inspiration.
-Please comment below with your own thoughts on the movie and any pearls of wisdom that you took away yourself.
+Please get in touch(opens in a new tab) or comment below with your own thoughts on the movie and any pearls of wisdom that you took away yourself.